pokynmr/iPick/README.md

 ## Windows Users

 The iPick program runs natively on Mac, Linux and Windows.
 However, multiprocessing of Python is limited in Windows due to its kernel architecture.
-To overcome this issue, a user can use WSL2 (Windows Subsystem for Linux) and install the linux64 version of NMRFAM-SPARKY.
+To overcome this issue, a user can use WSL2 (Windows Subsystem for Linux):

 https://www.windowscentral.com/how-install-wsl2-windows-10